Updated: July 9, 2021 10:03:11 am

-Petrol and diesel price today: Prices of petrol and diesel remained unchanged across the country on Tuesday, July 6, 2021.
-Petrol had touched fresh record highs on July 5, when it rose by 35 paise per litre in the national capital.
+Petrol and diesel price today: After rising for two consecutive days, the prices of petrol and diesel remained unchanged across the country on Friday, July 9, 2021.
+The key fuel prices had touched their fresh lifetime high on July 8, when petrol rose by 35 paise per litre while diesel inched up 9 paise in the national capital.

-So far in July, petrol prices have been hiked three times while diesel rates have witnessed a rise on one occasion.
+So far in July, petrol prices have been hiked five times while diesel rates have witnessed a rise on three occasions.
 During the month of June, both the auto fuel prices were hiked on 16 occasions, which followed the 16 hikes in the month of May after the oil marketing companies (OMCs) resumed their price revisions ending an 18-day hiatus that coincided with the assembly elections in key states.
-During this period, petrol price has increased by Rs 9.46 per litre and diesel has climbed by Rs 8.63 in New Delhi.
+During this period, petrol price has increased by Rs 10.16 per litre and diesel has climbed by Rs 8.89 in New Delhi.

-Following the recent hikes since May 4, the price of petrol has crossed the Rs 100-per-litre mark in at least 14 states and union territories including Rajasthan, Madhya Pradesh, Maharashtra, Andhra Pradesh, Telangana, Ladakh, Karnataka, Jammu and Kashmir (J&K), Odisha, Tamil Nadu, Bihar, Kerala, Punjab and Sikkim.
+Following the recent hikes since May 4, the price of petrol has crossed the Rs 100-per-litre mark in at least 17 states and union territories including Rajasthan, Madhya Pradesh, Maharashtra, Andhra Pradesh, Telangana, Ladakh, Karnataka, Jammu and Kashmir (J&K), Odisha, Tamil Nadu, Bihar, Kerala, Punjab, Sikkim, Puducherry, Delhi and West Bengal.

 Bhopal became the first state capital to have petrol hit the three-figure mark in May, followed by Jaipur and Mumbai.
 In June, Hyderabad and Bengaluru had also joined them followed by Patna and Thiruvananthapuram.
-Earlier this month, Chennai too joined this list and now Delhi and Kolkata are inches away from hitting the psychological landmark with petrol retailing at Rs 99.86 and Rs 99.84 respectively.
+Earlier this month, Chennai too had joined this list and earlier this week Delhi and Kolkata became the latest capital cities to hit the psychological landmark.

-Auto fuel prices in the country differ from state to state depending on the local taxation (VAT) and freight charges.
+In India, the fuel prices differ from state to state depending on the local taxation (VAT) and freight charges.
 Apart from this, the central government charges an excise duty on auto fuels.

-OMCs revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days and foreign exchange rates.
+The OMCs revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days, and foreign exchange rates.